 Everyone was chosen to be (here), and everyone deserves the opportunity to be well.
 Through self-reflection, prayer, and connection to women’s ministry, I said yes to an opportunity with a local organization that supports individuals endeavoring to succeed in the transition to community living after incarceration.
 This is not easy, and there are many reasons why.
 There is much research that supports how important healthy relationships are in our well-being among other things.
-As a mentor for Inside Out Re-entry Community, I support men and women who are incarcerated, by listening (to their circumstances, their stories, their challenges, their goals and priorities, about their lives and families), offering encouragement, referrals to other support resources available, my own life experiences or perspective when they can be helpful, and most of all, prayer.
+As a mentor for Inside Out Re-entry Community, I support men and women who are incarcerated, by listening (to their circumstances, their stories, their challenges, their goals and priorities, about their lives and families), offering encouragement, referrals to other support resources available, my own perspective when it can be helpful, and most of all, prayer.
 God loves all people.
-And, Jesus taught us very well how to live and walk with others.
-His example inspires me not only in those relationships that happen to cross my path in life, but also those that have to be reached for.
+And, knowing this inspires me not only in those relationships that happen to cross my path in life, but also those that have to be reached for.
 What I have learned in mentoring, is that the giving and receiving becomes mutual.
-When it’s a relationship that bears good fruits, you forget who’s mentoring whom.
+When it’s a relationship that bears good fruits, both people are enhanced.
 That’s God’s work.